nikolas-claussen/blender-tissue-cartography/README.md

 3. Download and unpack `blender-tissue-cartography` (“Code -\> Download Zip”, or clone the github repository).

-4. Create a `conda` environment with all python dependencies.
-Open a command window in the `blender-tissue-cartography` folder and type:
+4. Create a `conda` environment with all python dependencies and install the

-    - `conda env create -n blender-tissue-cartography -f environment.yml`
+    `blender.
+Open a command window in the`blender-tissue-cartography`directory and type:     -`conda env create -n blender-tissue-cartography -f environment.yml`-`conda
-    - `conda activate blender-tissue-cartography`
-    - `pip install bpy PyMCubes morphsnakes pymeshlab rtree`
+    activate blender-tissue-cartography`-`pip install -e ‘.\[dev\]’

 5. Install the `blender-tissue-cartography` python module.
-From within the `blender-tissue-cartography` directory, run the command `pip install -e '.[dev]'`
+From within the `blender-tissue-cartography` directory, run `pip install -e '.[dev]'`

 6. (Optional) Install the Blender plugin